tackvector/nvim/README.md

 ## TODO:
     - [ ] Start creating and testing snippets to use.
     - [ ] Update README with new plugins and maybe a screenshot
-    - [ ] Testing fugitive, ignore this todo!

 If you want to see the plugins, head over to './lua/plugins' If you want to see the settings, check out './lua/dorraj/options'